 New York City’s gone pop-up crazy!
 So many fun, immersive Instagram and selfie-friendly experiences have popped up, out, in and around NYC, it’s incredibly hard to keep track of all of them—or know which ones are best for kids (and worth your cash, ‘cause those things can add up).
-We hit up the latest and best spots for families in New York City so you know which ones are the best match for your clan.
+We hit up the latest and best Instagram spots for families in New York City so you know which ones are the best match for your clan.
+(Some of them are actually here to stay!)
 Here’s our guide to where you and the kids can get seriously selfie.

 Trolls: The Experience